2nafish117/sling_cafe/README.md

 ## Installation

 1. Install go, follow the official install instructions
-2. Install all go dependencies with `go get` from the project directory
+2. Install all go dependencies by running `go get` from the project directory
 3. Install mongodb, follow official install instructions

 ### Building and Running
-1. `go build` from the project directory
+1. run `go build` from the project directory
 2. run the executable